 We have filed with the SEC a registration statement on Form S-1 under the Securities Act with respect to this offering of our common stock.
 This prospectus, which constitutes a part of the registration statement, does not contain all of the information set forth in the registration statement, some items of which are contained in exhibits to the registration statement as permitted by the rules and regulations of the SEC.
 For further information with respect to us and our common stock, we refer you to the registration statement, including the exhibits and the financial statements and notes filed as a part of the registration statement.
 Statements contained in this prospectus concerning the contents of any contract or any other document are not necessarily complete.
 If a contract or document has been filed as an exhibit to the registration statement, please see the copy of the contract or document that has been filed.
-The exhibits to the registration statement should be referenced for the complete contents of these contracts and documents.
-A copy of the registration statement, the exhibits and schedules thereto and any other document we file may be inspected without charge at the public reference facilities maintained by the SEC in 100 F Street, N.E., Room 1580, Washington, D.C.
+The exhibits and schedules thereto and any other document we file may be inspected without charge at the public reference facilities maintained by the SEC in 100 F Street, N.E., Room 1580, Washington, D.C.
 20549 and copies of all or any part of the registration statement may be obtained from this office, at prescribed rates.
 You may obtain information on the operation of the public reference rooms by calling the SEC at 1-800-SEC-0330.
 The SEC also maintains an internet website that contains reports, proxy statements and other information about issuers, like us, that file electronically with the SEC.
 The address of that website is www.sec.gov.